 What is health management?

 We’ll be the first to admit that health management and leadership are very broad.
-So we’ve gone ahead and summarised it for you: it’s all about the successful running of the healthcare sector.
-Successful management and leadership ensures all operations within the healthcare space are maintained to allow things to run smoothly.
+So we’ve gone ahead and summarised it for you.
+It’s all about the successful running of the healthcare sector.
+Successful management and leadership ensure that all operations in the healthcare sector run smoothly.
 So our healthcare system can be the best it possibly can be.

 Management and leadership roles can be found in every type of health organisation – public, private and not-for-profit.
 It’s also prominent in almost every health space you can think of.
 For example: